The role of accretion efficiency, natal kicks, and angular momentum transport in the formation of the Gaia black holes: Results

 Figure~\ref{fig:modB} shows model \modBfaOj{}, where we assume that mass transfer is stable, the accretion efficiency is zero ($f_{\rm a}=0$) and angular momentum is lost from the system as a wind from the donor star (the so-called Jeans mode).
 The natal kicks are drawn from DM25.
 For comparison, Fig.~\ref{fig:modBfa05} shows model \modBfaOfive{}, which differs from \modBfaOj{} only because the accretion efficiency is $f_{\rm a}=0.5$ and angular momentum is lost according to the isotropic re-emission formalism.

-Requesting that mass transfer is always stable instead of allowing for CE evolution helps to produce systems with the period of \Gaia{} BH1 and BH2 especially (but not only) with kicks from DM25.
-However, the orbital eccentricity of \Gaia{} BH1 and BH2 is hard to match unless we assume accretion efficiency $f_{\rm a}\sim{0}$ and Jeans mode for angular momentum transport.
-The reason for this difference is that a dissipative mass transfer with the Jeans mode keeps the orbital period larger than a more conservative mass transfer with isotropic re-emission \citep{olejak2025}, until the CCSN increases both eccentricity and period.
+Requesting that mass transfer is always stable instead of allowing for CE evolution helps to produce systems with the period of \Gaia{} BH1 and BH2 especially (but not only) with kicks from DM25. {However, many more systems merge or circularize if we assume a large accretion efficiency ($f_{\rm a}\geq{0.5}$) and isotropic re-emission compared to low accretion efficiency and Jeans mode.
+For instance, model B shown in Fig.~\ref{fig:modBfa05} (with $f_{\rm a}={0.5}$ and isotropic re-emission) produces a factor of $\approx{7}$ less BH systems than model BJ (Fig.~\ref{fig:modB}).
+About 25\% and 14\% of the systems shown in Fig.~\ref{fig:modBfa05} and Fig.~\ref{fig:modB} have circularized at the end of the simulation, respectively.
+The reason for these differences} is that a dissipative mass transfer with the Jeans mode keeps the orbital period larger than a more conservative mass transfer with isotropic re-emission \citep{olejak2025}. {Hence, many more binaries merge in the isotropic re-emission case, whereas the survivors tend to circularize during mass transfer.}

-Model \modBfaOj{}, assuming no CE evolution, accretion efficiency $f_{\rm a}\sim{0}$, Jeans mode for angular momentum transport, rapid model for BH formation, and natal kicks from DM25 is the one that maximizes the probability of forming systems like \Gaia{} BH1 and BH2, according to our metrics (Tab.~\ref{tab:param}).
+{Models that assume no CE evolution, accretion efficiency $f_{\rm a}\sim{0}$, and the Jeans mode for angular momentum transport maximize the probability of forming systems like \Gaia{} BH1 and BH2, according to our metrics (Tab.~\ref{tab:param}).}